awesome-self-funded/awesome-self-funded/README.md

 Sources: founder interviews, Indiehackers, podcasts, folks I know personally from conferences etc.

 PS.
-While compiling this list I found many, many companies who used to be self-funded and very profitable, but eventually decided to raise a round.
+While compiling this list I found many, many companies who *used to be* self-funded and very profitable, but eventually decided to raise a round.
 SurveyMonkey, GitHub, Braintree, Shopify, ConvertKit - all had tens of millions in revenue when eventually taking the VC road.
+Those companies are not listed here.

 ## Contributing
 Feel free to add your company.
 Contributing guidelines can be found in [.github/CONTRIBUTING.md](.github/CONTRIBUTING.md).